 Yesterday night I saw Lord of War at the cinema, and not really knowing anything about it beforehand I was pleasantly surprised.
 It’s a retrospective on the life of a highly successful and cunning illegal arms dealer who is forced to confront the morality of his work.
 Whilst you might imagine this is just trying to make a political statement it cleverly steers clear of this and yet still delivers a smart, complex story about violence, corruption, and the essence of warfare.
 Highly recommended (8/10).

 I noticed this yesterday while having a browse in the local Sony Centre but at first thought it must have been done with CG.
-Amazingly thought this is all real!
-Check out the official site where you can download the commercial and marvel at its ingenuity!
+Amazingly though this is all real!